cirocosta/learn-plai/README.md

 > What i'm learning while studying [Programming Languages: Application and Interpretation](http://cs.brown.edu/courses/cs173/2012/book/index.html)

+## Why this?

+This repo contains the basic knowledge about programming languages.
+The objective is to create a full language while learning its concepts.

+---

 For each dir there's a README file explaining some stuff.